spark-mv/cdn/install.md

 1. Add the JS to your site and collect user experience statistics.
 2. Enable Hola and measure user experience and cost improvements.

+The entire implementation can be completed in 15 minutes.

 If you have any questions during implementation, please email cdn-help [at] hola [dot] or skype:holacdn.com

 # Step 1: Collect current user experience statistics